-We often get questions from teachers and parents looking for advice on teaching 2- and 3-year olds, so we'd like to share some ideas on planning a class for these very young learners.
-It's important to understand that children from 2-3 years old have very limited vocabularies in their first languages, and from the age of 2 are generally just beginning to string together utterances of more than one word.
+We often get questions from teachers and parents looking for advice on teaching 2- and 3-year olds, so we’d like to share some ideas on planning a class for these very young learners.
+It’s important to understand that children from 2-3 years old have very limited vocabularies in any language, and from the age of 2 are generally just beginning to string together utterances of more than one word.
 As such, your main focus with such young learners is not on language production, but language comprehension.
-You'll want to engage the children in interesting, comprehensible activities while providing them with lots and lots of English input.
-Don't pressure the children to speak...they will when they are ready.
+You’ll want to engage the children in interesting, comprehensible activities while providing them with lots and lots of input.
+Don’t pressure the children to speak…they will when they are ready.

 Here is a suggested lesson plan for working with this age group.

 Have the students line up and knock on the classroom door before coming in to join the lesson.
 This is a small signal to the children that they are transitioning to a new setting with new activities.
 Using music to signal transitions really helps young children stay calm while preparing them for something fun and new.

 If they are speaking, ask a simple question like, “What’s your name?”
 To make sure they understand the question, you can point to yourself first and say “My name is ______. ” Next point to the student and ask, “What’s your name?”
 Use gestures whenever possible to help make the language understandable.

 If the student is not speaking much yet, is relatively new to the school, or is just not in a great mood (maybe they just woke up from a nap), a friendly, “Hello, come in!” or a high five works just fine.
 Have music playing in the background to create a warm atmosphere in the classroom.

 Have an activity set up in the classroom so that when the students enter, there is something that immediately interests them and takes their minds off of any worries they may have.
 Ideally, this is a tactile activity that doesn’t require speaking, but can be adapted so the children need to listen to the teacher.